I can’t find quite the right plans for the trailer I want to build. Can I make changes to the plans at Mechanical Elements to fit my needs?

 For the Axle-Less Suspension, please read this article for mounting details.

-For other suspension types, like this low profile trailer suspension, just note the different forces, and make the frame to handle them.
+For other suspension types, like this low profile trailer suspension, just note the different forces, then make the frame to handle them.
+Changes to make are most easy to see by simply looking at forces the suspension will put on the trailer frame.
+Adjust the design to strengthen the frame in those areas and directions.

-Our twin torsion axle walking beam suspension is made to mount on any of our trailers (note the capacity) since it includes it own stress spreading members.
+Our twin torsion axle walking beam suspension is made to mount on any of our trailers (within the capacity) since it includes its own stress spreading members.

 Example 4: Aluminum Trailer Frame Instead?